Native American map

 The Legend of the Pentlatch Peoples:

-Pentlatch legend about the flooding of the earth.
+Pentlatch legends about the first people and the flooding of the earth.

 Salish Myths and Legends: